Camora0/Wasteland-Reborn/README.md

 Shortly after, you will be teleported to the top of the Vault 111 entrance.

-When you reach the surface, you will be prompted to Inject LIF forms into the Leveled lists.
-Select inject.

-Next the game will ask you about LAERs.
-Inject these as well.

 After this, you'll want to set up your MCM settings.

 ### IT IS IMPERATIVE YOU SET THESE UP TO GET THE INTENDED PLAY EXPERIENCE